giantswarm/rfc/multi-tenancy-observability/README.md

 The component `loki-multi-tenant-proxy` should be renamed `grafana-multi-tenant-proxy` to be more generic because it will handle multi-tenancy for logs, metrics, traces, etc.
 That component should have a configuration in which the mapping between groups of people and tenants is defined.

-Below a proposal such of configuration:
+Below a proposal of such a configuration:

 ```yaml
 groups: